 While many of these changes may seem small or in some ways technical, they have the potential to offer a standardized test that is nuanced and that measures students’ abilities more broadly across the disciplines.

-How will the SAT’s scoring structure change in 2016?
+How will the new SAT’s scoring structure be different in 2016?

 The content and format changes coming to the redesigned SAT have considerable potential, but what is perhaps more pressing (and more useful to students, parents, and admissions officers) are the substantial alterations to the new SAT scoring.

 One of the most significant aspects of these changes is not what is being added or restructured, but instead what is being abandoned.
 In previous years, test-takers who chose an incorrect answer (as opposed to leaving the question blank) were penalized ¼ of a point for each wrong response.
 This system was problematic because, in addition to punishing students for lacking knowledge they were never taught in a classroom, it misrepresented test-takers’ abilities by lowering their overall scores.
 On the redesigned SAT, incorrect answers will no longer be penalized, which should provide students and schools with a more accurate score.